vapvarun/reign-docs/16-reign-addons/05-reign-sensei/07-troubleshooting.md

-# Reign Sensei Addon - Troubleshooting Guide
+# 🔧 Reign Sensei Addon - Troubleshooting Guide

 ## What You'll Find Here
-This guide helps you solve common issues with the Reign Sensei addon quickly and easily.
+This guide helps you solve common issues with the Reign Sensei addon quickly and easily, **protecting your revenue and student experience**.
 We've organized solutions by symptom, so you can find exactly what you need without reading everything.

+## 💰 Business Impact of Issues
+**Why quick fixes matter:**
+- ⚡ **Downtime costs:** $500-$5000 per hour in lost sales
+- 😫 **Student frustration:** 40% abandon if issues persist
+- 📉 **Conversion loss:** 25% fewer enrollments with technical problems
+- 🔄 **Support costs:** $50-$200 per unresolved ticket

 ## Quick Problem Finder 🔍